k-Medoids

 Choke on asymmetric distances

 If selected, the node will fail when the input contains distance vectors that are marked as (potentially) not symmetric.
-Asymmetric distances may lead to infinite loops (due to alternating minimal).
+Asymmetric distances may lead to infinite loops (due to alternating minima).
 In most cases you should leave this box selected.

 Input Ports